 The Bancorp, Inc. (TBBK) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 9, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Bancorp, Inc. ("TBBK" or the "Company") (NASDAQ: TBBK ).
+LOS ANGELES, April 15, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against The Bancorp, Inc. ("TBBK" or the "Company") (NASDAQ: TBBK ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN THE BANCORP, INC. (TBBK), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 16, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?